 A Good Trail Puppy Stays Calm in New Environments

 Immersing yourself in nature with all its sights and smells mentally stimulates your dog’s curiosity.
+The best dogs for hiking should act as a partner in your outdoor adventures — not a liability.
 However, a good trail dog breed won’t get overly excited and forget all his training with new surroundings.
+The best dogs for camping and hiking are relaxed and sociable without losing control or getting overly excited.
 Training a puppy to be the best dog to hike with can be a fun experience!
 To ensure your puppy learns to stay calm in new environments, gradually expose your puppy to a variety of trial runs on local greenways, short trails, and frequent outdoor adventure sessions.

 Our 12 Best Hiking Dog Breeds